Mark-MDO47/DuelWithBanjos/code/DuelWithBanjos/OTA_story.md

 From the Arduino IDE, export the sketch you want to upload as **compiled binary**.<br>
 <img src="https://github.com/Mark-MDO47/DuelWithBanjos/blob/master/resources/images/Sketch_ExportCompiledBinary.png" width="500" alt="Export sketch as compiled binary">

-The UniRemoteCYD and the card with the OTA:WEB command card for the Banjo Players.
+The UniRemoteCYD and the PICC card with the OTA:WEB command for the Banjo Players.
 The OTA:WEB command causes the Banjo Players to connect to the WiFi Router and start the login page website for Over-The-Air loading.<br>
 <img src="https://github.com/Mark-MDO47/DuelWithBanjos/blob/master/resources/images/OTA_WEB_CMD_UniRemoteCYD.jpg" width="500" alt="UniRemoteCYD and OTA:WEB command card">

 Before sending the OTA:WEB command, the Banjo Players have not connected to the WiFi router.
 A browser cannot find the website for OTA loading. <br>